NexPlayer/NexPlayer_Multiview/html5.md

           key: "Your license key",
           div: document.getElementById('id video'),
           callbacksForPlayer: callBackWithPlayers,
+          lowLatency: true,
-          liveSettings: {
+          liveSettings: { //Optional, requires low latency
-            "lowLatency": true, // Optional, sets low latency on/off.
+            liveDelay: 5, // Optional, seconds of delay.
+            maxDrift: 10, // Optional, the maximum delay before to make a seek live.
-            "liveDelay": 20,    // Allow adjusting the live delay "liveCatchUpPlaybackRate": 0.5, // The speed that the player gets in order to keep the live delay "liveCatchUpMaxDrift": 3,   // The maximun delay before to make a seek live "liveCatchupLatencyThreshold": 30,  // The threshold where the synchronization properties works }
+            playbackRate: 0.5,   // Optional, the speed that the player gets in order to keep the live delay.
+        },
           src: 'Your stream URL',
       });